-There is the other idea of the decency, grace and balance in pay in a country like India, where workers are often and in these times almost always denied bargaining rights, union leadership has been broken and contractisation ensures that an effective hire and fire policy rules at the lower levels.
+There is the idea of decency, grace and balance in pay for a country like India, where workers are often and in these times almost always denied bargaining rights, union leadership has been broken and contractisation ensures that an effective hire and fire policy rules at the lower levels.
 This is of course a complex subject but there remains a good case for moving toward a fair ceiling on pay – of professionals and of promoters.
 That can make for a fairer setup and one in which the CEO is less likely to have a swollen head and is therefore less likely to fall.
 See: How much should you pay a CEO in India?

 Jagdish Rattanani is a news writer and columnist with three decades of work in journalism, notably in reporting assignments, analysis and newsroom leadership roles.

 Jagdish is a founder Director & Editor of the Foundation of the Billion Press, a section 8 non-profit in India that works in the news media space with the mission to bringing to light people less seen, voices less heard and perspectives less argued.
 The Foundation was founded with the support of the late Mr. Savak Tarapore, former Deputy Governor of the Reserve Bank of India, and a leader noted for his integrity and work for the ordinary citizens – the billion plus who make up India.
 In this role, Jagdish writes columns for several Indian newspapers.
 The team carries columns from select leaders, thinkers and analysts.

 He also serves as the Director of the Association of Sustainability Practitioners (ASP) (www.sustainabilitypractitioners.org), a company registered in Dorset, UK, where he represents graduates of sustainability/business responsibility programmes that were run by the University of Bath and Ashridge Business School.
 Jagdish is an alumnus of Ashridge Business School, Hertfordshire, where he did an MSc. in Sustainability & Responsibility.